Lyme Carditis Heart Block Progression Can Occur Within Hours

 Western blot testing was positive for Lyme disease.

-The diagnosis was based on the presence of erythema migrans and confirmatory serology.
+The diagnosis was supported by both erythema migrans and confirmatory serology.

 Minutes, Not Hours